-An ICSE school Ambassador is on the way up, having now secured four Good ratings from the KHDA, and a headteacher, governors and parents increasingly aligned on the way ahead.
+An ICSE school, Ambassador School Dubai is clearly on the way up, having now secured four Good ratings from the KHDA, and a headteacher, governors and parents increasingly aligned on the way ahead.

 The Story so far...